Aishwaryasumathi/Frontend_works/Bento Grid Menu/README.md

 # Description

-This sophiticated looking drone page project is a responsive illustration of complex designs into code
+This is  Simple Bento grid page project is a responsive illustration of complex designs into code

 # 🧠 Development Highlights